User670/techmino-documentation/mode.md

 </details>

 ### load
-Required.
+~~Required.
 Initialization function of the mode.
-Usually you just need to create a player.
+Usually you just need to create a player.~~

+*Translator's note: It has since changed but the docs didn't update.
+A more accurate description is:**

+*Optional.
+Initialization function of the mode.
+If omitted, automatically creates a player with ID of 1.*

 No inputs.